 Forages assist both food security and reduce the effect of climate change

 Beyond their primary use as animal feed, these climate-resilient forages offer valuable ecosystem services.
-As predominantly perennial grasses, they significantly enhance soil cover and contribute to mitigating greenhouse gas emissions.
+As pre-dominantly perennial grasses, they significantly enhance soil cover and contribute to mitigating greenhouse gas emissions.
 A report by the FAO (2020) indicates that improved forage systems can increase soil carbon stocks by up to 2,000 kilograms (2 tons) per hectare annually.
 For livestock keepers, this translates to healthier rangelands, enhanced animal productivity, and a contribution to the global climate change mitigation goal by reducing greenhouse gas emissions.
-Furthermore, integrating these forages with food crops allows farmers to improve soil fertility and diversify their food sources (Bernard et al., 2015).
+Furthermore, integrating these forages with food crops allows farmers to improve soil fertility and diversify their food resources (Bernard et al., 2015).

 Economic prosperity for pastoralists